How to Securely Share Sensitive Documents With Your Lawyer

 Killswitch is designed for exactly this scenario:

-For estate planning specifically, the combination of zero-knowledge encryption and automatic deadman switch delivery solves the two biggest problems:
+For estate planning specifically, the combination of encryption at rest and automatic deadman switch delivery solves the two biggest problems:

 What to Ask Your Attorney